 Processes, Operational Level Agreements are appropriate for the agreed Service Level Targets, with ITIL.

-The EGI process relies on the distribution of monthly Availability and Reliability reports that provide information about the performance of the individual RCs, as well as of the EGI Resource Infrastructure Providers.
+The EGI process relies on the distribution of monthly Availability and Reliability reports that provide information about the performance of the individual RCs, as well as of the EGI RPs.
 Both EGI participants and the integrated infrastructures are concerned by this process as all EGI certified RCs are bound to the same minimum set of Service Level Targets and to the acceptance of the RC OLA.

 Targets